rkaysen63/Election_Analysis/README.md

 * [Challenge Summary](https://github.com/rkaysen63/Election_Analysis/blob/master/README.md#challenge_summary)

 ## Project Overview
-The Colorado Election Board has requested assistance with an audit of tabulated votes for a princinct in Colorado.
+The Colorado Election Commission has requested assistance with an audit of tabulated votes for a princinct in Colorado.
 They have requested a report of the election results.
-Total number of votes cast, the total number of votes for each candidate, teh percentage of votes for each candidate, and winner based on the popular vote.
+Total number of votes cast, the total number of votes for each candidate, the percentage of votes for each candidate, and winner based on the popular vote.

 ## Resources
 Data Source: election_results.csv